robofar/LV-Mapping/NOTE.md

 - [ ] Think about if we can do something to refine the monodepth estimation using the already built map (like Double Take)
 - [ ] Add the opacity entropy loss, either 0 or 1
 - [ ] Normal smoothness loss
-- [ ] Stop visualizer operation with a checkbox (not let the training get so slow)
+- [x] Stop visualizer operation with a checkbox (not let the training get so slow)
+- [ ] Memory mechanism to tackle forgetting
+- [ ] Maybe have sperate color and geometry feature
 - [x] Try GaussianSurfel instead of 2D GS
 - [ ] Exposion compensation (refer to R3Live, FastLIVO, etc.), would be very useful and important
 - [ ] The goal is RAL or ISPRS Journal